rosiecakes/django-docker-dojo/README.md

 Before deployment, as always, make sure to remove your secrets from version control (remove the `config` directory from VCS), and only make sure that DB, Nginx & Gunicorn settings are set up in production, (and stored securely in development).

+## Ongoing development
+There are lots of ways to improve this repository to make it a strong, generic starter for API-driven web applications.
+Any and all ideas are welcome by creating a new issue, and/or issuing a Pull Request.

+We'll also want to make sure that the versions of all of these images, as well as the major application dependencies (Django, DRF, Celery, ReactJS) are kept up-to-date, based on the release schedules of these pieces of software.

+Feel free to get in touch if you want to ask questions, or suggest improvements.

 ## Deployment, and certificates in production
 In production, you'll need to issue a TLS security certificate to ensure the